-However, the global obsession with new technologies often veils a clear vision of their pros and cons in the financial sector.
+However, the global obsession with new technologies often veils a clear vision of innovations pros and cons in the banking industry.
 Obviously, digitalization cannot be stopped, but at some point it’s better to proceed with caution.
 Let’s discuss trend technologies, the implementation of which is particularly important as far as customers’ experiences are concerned.

 1. Blockchain and chatbots: is it harmful to customers

 The main goal of every banking innovation idea is to make a user’s life simpler.
-Only in this case, the banking innovations will be successful.
+Only in this case, the innovations in banking industry will be successful.
 It is important not to listen to the hype and to take an unbiased look at the benefits of the new technology.

 For instance, the advantages for banks from the blockchain implementation are the buzzword.
 Analysts publish reports stating dozens percents of savings by reducing infrastructure costs, improving data quality, and transaction transparency.
 According to consulting firms banks’ savings from blockchain range from $8-12 billion up to $20 billion a year.

-With this in mind, banks consider implementing this innovative technology.
+With this in mind, banks are considering implementing this innovative technology.
 But first, it’s better not to take immediate profits but the customers’ interests.
-If such innovations in banking services aren’t convenient for customers, then they won’t be used and thus won’t bring any profit.
+If such innovations in the banking industry aren’t convenient for customers, then they won’t be used and thus won’t bring any profit.
 This approach allows us to look at the blockchain in perspective.
 So, besides enthusiastic feedback, it’s vital to fully understand the technology and consider its disadvantages.
 Did you know that the entire bitcoin network can only handle about 7 transactions per second?
 In comparison, the Visa payment system can handle up to 24 thousand transactions per second.

 Users demand instant transactions, and this low speed won’t keep up with such Fintech innovation.
 It means that this technology is not yet ready for mass application in large banks.
 In the future of banking industry development of the blockchain technology should correspond to the users’ expectations from online banking.